 Dear Parents, Families and Educators,

-All my children attended public schools - just like their parents and grandparents.
 I do believe there is no social affiliation in contemporary America that offers more, and means more, than being a public school parent.
 Project Appleseed celebrates being public school parents because it is like joining a large club.
 All members are equal.
 What we want for our children and grandchildren is the same, regardless of what jobs we hold, where we stand on the social ladder, or how well or poorly we performed in our own school days.

 As with joining a club, we are introduced to others in a similar situation, parents and family members who are experiencing emotionally charged ups and downs that overlap with our own.
 Some will be your friends, others will not.
 But with all of them you will have something in common.